5monkeys/monkey-release-action/README.md

 The name of the status created when `create_status` is set to `true`.
 Defaults to `Monkey Release`.

+### `valid_release_message`

+Message to comment with on valid release PRs.
+Can be overridden to add custom cheerfulness or reminders.
+Defaults to `Valid release 🍌`.

 ## Outputs

 ### `release`